“Cursed are we who inherit the blood of Caine.”

 GM: Caroline’s sigh feels almost like an anomaly in this room.
-Maldonato’s face isn’t so waxen as Malveaux’s or the sword-bearing vampire’s, but she hasn’t once seen him scratch his nose, snort, or make any of those other little signs that he’s alive besides blink.
+Maldonato’s face isn’t so waxen as Malveaux’s or the sword-bearing vampire’s.
+But she hasn’t once seen him scratch his nose, snort, or make any of those other little signs.
+He doesn’t feel like a corpse.
+Just… unnervingly focused.

 “Kindred exist across the globe.
 We primarily congregate in cities.
 Predators lair where prey is closest and where we may better conceal our existences among the press of humanity.
 Many Kindred lack the necessary patience and subtlety to feed in rural areas while keeping their true natures hidden.”

 “Some cities bear host to larger populations of the Damned than New Orleans.
 Other cities bear host to smaller populations.
 There is no ‘seat’ of Kindred might any more than there is a seat of human might.”

 Caroline: “A feudal system then, subdivided further by clans and castes.”